BREAKING UPDATE: Girl Forced to Live in a Bubble

 But does she?
 Is she only looking for attention?
 Could Selena’s bubble be a glimpse of what our lives might look like if we continue to hide in our personalized news feeds?
 Perhaps.
 It is a cautionary tale, in which the ending has yet to be written.

-Director of Photography: Minnie Bennett
+- Photography: (Direction) Minnie Bennett

-Behind-the-Scenes Photography: Ian Scott Stoner
+- Photography: (Behind-the-Scenes) Ian Scott Stoner

-Starring: Sabrina Fuentes, Lily Marotta
+- Casting: Sabrina Fuentes, Lily Marotta